patchlevel/event-sourcing/docs/pages/store.md

 // TODO

+!!! tip

+    To ensure that all listeners are executed for the released events or that the listeners are not executed if the transaction fails, you can use the [outbox](outbox.md) pattern for it.

 ## Schema Manager

 With the help of the `SchemaManager`, the database structure can be created, updated and deleted.

+!!! tip

+    You can also use doctrine [migration](migration.md) to create and keep your schema in sync.

 ### Create schema